 Polka Dot Bow Ties

-As one of the most popular designs, polka dot bow ties add a unique touch of style to every outfit.
-Winston Churchill has been known as the most famous bow tie wearer in the past century and often chose to sport polka dot bow ties.
-With its simplistic design and countless color combinations, a polka dot bow tie is guaranteed to give off a great impression to each person a gentleman will encounter.
-Shop R. Hanauer’s collection below:
+As one of the most popular and iconic style patterns, polka dots add a unique touch to every outfit.
+Winston Churchill was known as the most famous bow tie wearer of the past century - and he often chose to sport polka dot bow ties

 The R. Hanauer Process